Mathieu-Desrochers/Schemings/documentation/units/signed-token.md

 A number of seconds during which the signed token is valid.

 __result__
-The token, or #f if the signed token in invalid.
+The string token, or #f if the signed token in invalid.

 try it
 ------